 Iodine is an important nutrient for everyone to ensure they get enough of in their diet.
 Good thing is, the vegan diet doesn’t make it difficult to include iodine in your daily dosage.

-With the recommended daily amount being 150mcg/day for healthy adults, and the majority of iodine sources being from animal food sources, it’s important you know your options as a vegan.
+With the recommended daily amount being 150mcg/day for healthy adults, and the majority of iodine sources being from animal food sources, it’s important you know your options for iodine rich foods as a vegan.

 Do vegans get enough iodine?